 A fun fact about Vienna: Inventors of the snow globe

 Vienna was a home of the person who invented the snow globe more than 100 years ago.
-It started as an attempt by a fine instruments mechanic, who was trying to improve the brightness of light bulbs for a surgical lamp but ended up accidentally inventing one of the most popular Christmas elements ever.
-There’s actually no surprise there as everyone in Vienna seems very creative.
-You’ll see that, once you are there.
+It started as an attempt by a fine instruments mechanic, to improve the brightness of light bulbs for a surgical lamp but ended up accidentally inventing one of the most popular Christmas elements ever.

 Some describe these gardens as a delicious peanut butter and jelly mix in between two slices of bread.
 The two parts of the Belvedere palace symbolizes the bread.